 I could have had the baby or given it up for adoption.

-If you are working through these steps with God for your own healing and you do not sense the truth, you can ask God.
+If you’re working through these steps with God for your own healing and you don’t sense the truth, you can ask God.
 He’ll show you.

 God wants to heal you. 🙂

 Ask Jesus to reveal Himself in your memory.

 “Since God has always been with us, look around the room,” Kath said.
 “See if you see or sense Jesus.”

 No!
 I hyperventilated as quietly as possible.
 It wasn’t that Jesus wasn’t there.
 I knew exactly where He was, over my left shoulder, but I didn’t want to look at Him, not now.
 Twisting my head, I put Him in my blind spot.
 I breathed as if I were giving birth.